bifurcation/draft-barnes-cfrg-mult-for-7748/draft-barnes-cfrg-mult-for-7748.md

 Identity Blinding, MLS), security properties]]

-Such updates are straightforward with traditional elliptic curve groups, such as the NIST and Brainpool curve groups, or with the proposed Ristretto groups.
+Such updates are straightforward with traditional elliptic curve groups, such as the NIST and Brainpool curve groups {{NISTCurves}}{{?RFC5639}}, or with the proposed Ristretto groups {{?I-D.hdevalence-cfrg-ristretto}}.
 In these groups, multiplication of points by scalars is a homomorphism with regard to multiplication of scalars, so a key pair can be updated by multiplying the private key and the same "delta" scalar.
 In other words, the following diagram commutes for all `d`, where `d\*` represents scalar multiplication by `d` and `\*G` represents multiplication of a scalar with the base point of the curve: